messagian/MCC_LCA/README.md

 # Towards a decarbonized freight industry: technical study and lifecycle assessment of available Mobile Carbon Capture technologies

-Scripts to interface with Aspen
+This repository contains the scripts to interface with Aspen.